devmarissa/Summoners/README.md

 # Game Mechanics
+This section will list all of the main mechanics of Summoners in detail and how they will be implemented into Alpha.

 ## Guilds
 Players will be able to start their own guilds of their chosen class depending on their karmic alignment.